Thomas Potter (1956 - 2020) - Obituary

 He is survived by his wife of 45 years, Diana, daughter Brooklynne, granddaughter Stella, mother Effie Florence, brothers Donald (Diane) Potter and Michael (Cheri) Potter.
 He is preceded in death by his father Donald, and his brother, Kenneth Potter.

-In leu of flowers, please make contributions in Tom's memory to Valley Mission, Fort Hall ROAR, Westside Players, Rotary Club of Pocatello, any local or regional arts, Veteran's group, animal welfare organization, BLM, NAACP, any animal shelter or any grave in Mt.
-View cemetery.
+In lieu of flowers, please make contributions in Tom's memory to Valley Mission, Fort Hall ROAR, Westside Players, Rotary Club of Pocatello, any local or regional arts, Veteran's group, animal welfare organization, BLM, NAACP or any animal shelter.